JIC-CSB/kilombo/README.md

 # ckbsim - C kilobot simulator

-Authors: Fredrik Jansson, Matthew Hartley, Martin Hinsch, Tjelvar Olsson
+Authors: Fredrik Jansson, Matthew Hartley, Martin Hinsch,
+         Tjelvar Olsson, Ivica Slavkov, Noemí Carranza

 Contact:
 Fredrik Jansson: fjansson@abo.fi
 Matthew Hartley: Matthew.Hartley@jic.ac.uk

 This repository holds the code for ckbsim, a C based kilobot simulator.
+The simulator was developed in the [Swarm Organ project](www.swarm-organ.eu), and is distributed under the MIT license (see the file LICENSE for details).
 Installation instructions follow below.
 For detailed usage instruction and programming documentation, see `docs/manual.md` and the example bots in `examples/`.

 ## Prerequisites
 You'll need to have: